Batch Training with Ray Datasets

 or Dataset.groupby().map_groups()

-, the Dataset will be batched into multiple pandas DataFrames and this function will be ran for each one in parallel.
+, the Dataset will be batched into multiple pandas DataFrames and this function will run for each batch in parallel.
 We will return the model and its error.
-Those results will be collected back into a Ray Dataset automatically.
+Those results will be collected back into a Dataset.

 def train_and_evaluate(